10 Surprising Ways to Improve Daily Workflow

 Businesses and organizations are challenged daily to do more, plan more, and accomplish more tasks.
-Psychologists spend hours studying ways to improve daily workflow, and some of what they’ve found is surprising.
+Psychologists and neuroscientists invest extensive hours researching strategies to enhance productivity, uncovering important insights on how to improve workflow.

 Think you need to toughen up and force your eyes open all day and night?
 Think again.

-Here are some surprising ways you can improve your daily workflow:
+Here are some surprising ways you can improve workflow:

 1. Stop multitasking.

 Working on multiple complex tasks at the same time obstructs daily workflow severely.
-Your brain can go into overload by switching back and forth between tasks, which will slow down productivity on everything in general.
+Your brain can go into overload by switching back and forth between tasks, which will slow down productivity.
 Instead, focus on one task at a time, and don’t let the others distract you.

 2. Conquer difficult tasks first.